Streptozocin (Zanosar ®)

 your temperature goes over 37.5°C (99.5°F) or over 38°C (100.4°F), depending on the advice given by your chemotherapy team

 you suddenly feel unwell, even with a normal temperature

 you have symptoms of an infection – this can include feeling shaky, a sore throat, a cough, diarrhoea or needing to pass urine a lot.

 The number of white blood cells usually increases steadily and returns to normal before your next treatment.
 You will have a blood test before having more chemotherapy.
 If your white blood cell numbers are still low, your doctor may delay your treatment for a short time.

 Bruising and bleeding

 Rarely, streptozocin can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
-Tell your doctor if you have any bruising or bleeding you can’t explain.
+If you have any bruising or bleeding you can’t explain, tell your doctor.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.